 Indeed, tropical soil and litter arthropod communities are highly diverse and provide a number of important ecosystem services, including the maintenance of soil structure, regulation of hydrological processes, nutrient cycling and decomposition (Ashford et al., 2013; Cole et al., 2016).
 A previous manipulative study focussing on litter-dwelling arthropods found that arthropod abundance is related to forest ﬂoor mass (habitat space), while arthropod diversity is related to forest ﬂoor nutrient concentrations (habitat quality) (Sayer et al., 2010).
 However, little is known about the litter arthropods response to tropical forests conversion into monocultural plantations.
 The soil and litter fauna has been the subject of fewer studies than woody plants and vertebrates mainly because of the expertise and time required for the identiﬁcation of very diverse groups (Moreno et al., 2008).
 Understanding the effects of land-use change on the litter arthropods is thus likely to be crucial for understanding and potentially mitigating the impacts of forest conversion on edaphic biodiversity (Beng et al., 2018).
 Thus, the reconciliation between economic interests and ecological sustainability in tropical agricultural landscapes remains an international issue, poorly understood by most farmers (Drescher et al., 2016).
 Nonetheless, it may be possible to ﬁnd a sustainable balance between the needs of humans and nature.
 In fact, conservation agriculture and the related management practices have demonstrated in the last decades to be an efﬁcient tool to combine food productivity with environmental protection around the world (Conti, 2015; Vrignon-Brenas et al., 2019).

 The objective of this research was to compare the community patterns of litter arthropods after the establishment of rubber and oil palm plantations in the forest landscape.
 Specifically, we examine changes in the arthropod abundance, taxonomic richness, diversity, trophic groups and community composition, and assess the effects of land use types and study sites on the litter arthropods properties.
-We hypothesized that the arthropod abundance, taxonomic richness and diversity will be higher in the secondary forests compared to agrosystems.
+We hypothesized that the arthropod abundance, taxonomic richness and diversity will be higher in the secondary forests compared to agroecosystems.

 2. MATERIALS AND METHODS